nivranaitsirhc/kartera-data/public/projects/web/xav-gas/details.md

 # Xavier - Glass & Aluminum Services
-&nbsp;&nbsp;&nbsp;&nbsp;A minimalist single page web-site that both serves as a showroom and advertisement for a local Glass & Aluminum Fabiricator that highlights their skills and craftmanship.
+&nbsp;&nbsp;&nbsp;&nbsp;A minimalist single page website that both serves as a showroom and advertisement for a local Glass & Aluminum Fabiricator that highlights their skills and craftmanship.

 Visit the site: [Xavier GAS](https://xav-gas.vercel.app)